jeremynoesen/homebridge-dyson-bp01/README.md

 - `accessory` is required.
 This must be set to "DysonBP01" for the plugin to work.
 - `name` is required.
 You will need to redo the Dyson BP01 hardware setup if you change this later.
 - `serialNumber` is optional.
 Set this to the serial number of your Dyson BP01 to include it in accessory information.
+If formatted incorrectly, this option will be ignored.
 - `macAddress` is optional, but recommended if you have multiple BroadLink RMs, so the plugin can use the right one.
+If formatted incorrectly, the plugin will not find any BroadLink RMs.
 - `exposeSensors` is optional.
 Set to `true` if your BroadLink RM has the sensor cable to expose the temperature and humidity sensors.
+Setting to any other value will be treated as `false`.
+If you do not have the sensor cable, the sensors will show `0` as their values.

 Restart Homebridge after changing any of these settings for them to take effect.